 DSCC’s Business courses provide students with the skills needed for entry-level positions in the business world after completion of the Associate of Applied Science degree.
 To learn more about the specific course requirements for these fields, click on the links below.

 DSCC’s technology degrees provide students with knowledge of the latest technology available.
 Students learn cutting-edge skills from highly-trained instructors in their chosen field of study.
-Individuals who have completed a diploma from a Tennessee Technology Center have the opportunity to receive 30 credit hours that count toward earning an Associate of Applied Science degree with a concentration in General Technology.
+Individuals who have completed a diploma from a TN College of Advanced Technology have the opportunity to receive 30 credit hours that count toward earning an Associate of Applied Science degree with a concentration in General Technology.
 To learn more about the specific course requirements for these fields, click on the links below.

 Many DSCC students seek educational opportunities that will prepare them for employment in health care.
 In addition to completing a degree, these students will also need to receive satisfactory scores on licensure examinations in order to qualify for employment in health care.
 To learn more about the specific course requirements for these fields, click on the links below.

-Students interested in a career in law enforcement may complete an Associate of Applied Science degree in justice services.
+Students interested in a career in law enforcement may complete an Associate of Applied Science degree in criminal justice.
 To learn more about the specific course requirements for these fields, click on the links below.

 Early Childhood Education